 Additional storage

-Emulators are downloaded and saved on the Raspberry Pi while ROM files can either be copied on the Raspberry Pi or on an external USB Flash drive.
-For larger ROM collections on a 4GB MicroSD card, it is recommended to use a USB Flash drive for additional storage.
+Emulators are downloaded and saved on the Raspberry Pi while ROM files can either be copied on the Raspberry Pi or on an external USB flash drive.
+For larger ROM collections on a 4GB MicroSD card, it is recommended to use a USB flash drive for additional storage.

 Game controller